dividohq/merchant-api-pub-sdk-php/README.md

     ->withDeliveryMethod('delivery')
     ->withTrackingNumber('988gbqj182836');

-// Retrieve all applications for the merchant.
+// Create a new activation for the application.
 $response = $sdk->createApplicationActivation($application $applicationActivation);
 ```